 While graduates from a CTE program can have the technical or knowledge-based ability (i.e. certifications) to do a job well, often soft skills are the make-or-break in getting and keeping a job.

 2.)
 Better Customer Service

-Regardless of the job (CNA, auto mechanic, EMT, etc.) being able to relate to customers is required.
-Gone are the days where people could focus only on the technical skills they brought to the job.
-Superior customer support for companies is a key differentiator in a crowded competitive market place.
+Superior customer service for companies is a key differentiator in a crowded competitive market place.
 A key competency in the service economy is how you treat customers and nothing is more important in the healthcare field.